 LACF is grateful to the many individuals who contributed their images and ideas to these photographic portfolios.
 The stunning photographs selected for this project now populate the LACF website and reveal a Canadian perception and understanding of our regions and territories.

 LACF maintains a website collection of the over 150 initiatives and ideas funded since the Foundation was established in 1988.
-Grants, bursaries and special projects are compiled chronologically and are updated when completed.
-This archive collection provides an interesting overview of works that have contributed to the advancement and promotion of fundamental values of the profession of landscape architecture (in Canada) in different ways.
+Summaries of grants, bursaries and special projects are compiled chronologically.
+This archive collection documents LACF history and provides an overview of works that have contributed to the advancement and promotion of fundamental values of the profession of landscape architecture.